-Christy Escobar is a SAG-AFTRA and Equity actress based in New York City and Los Angeles.
+Christy Escobar is a SAG-AFTRA and Equity performer and writer based in New York City and Los Angeles.

-Her film work includes The Man in the Woods, Who We Are Now, Untitled Short Film About White People, Loser Leaves Town, The Brick Wall, Anomalous, Viral Beauty, and Bright Morning.
-She will also appear in the upcoming feature films Under the Lantern Lit Sky and The Falling World.
+Her film work includes Under the Lantern Lit Sky, The Man in the Woods, Who We Are Now, Untitled Short Film About White People, Loser Leaves Town, The Brick Wall, Anomalous, Viral Beauty, Bright Morning.
+She will also appear in the upcoming feature film The Falling World.
 TV credits include Blindspot (NBC), Dietland (AMC), as well as The Rehearsal web series (Broadway On Demand).